tigerconnect/desktop-app/README.md

 * The path `\TigerConnect` will be added to the end of the supplied argument if it is not present in the path argument.
 * Not supported as an uninstaller option.

+`/disable-sandbox`
+* Disables the Chromium sandbox.
+This should be used with caution since sandboxing is a security feature, and should only be used at the direction of your TigerConnect support representative.
+* This may be necessary if you are running our application on a network drive.
+* Once installed, this setting can also be updated with `disableSandbox` in the configuration file described in [Advanced Topics](#advanced-topics).
+* Not supported as an uninstaller option.

 `/run-at-login=true`
 * If `true` (the default setting for the Single-Click installer):
   * The TigerConnect app will be executed after the current user logs in.